d-ronin/d-ronin.github.io/_docs/development-setup/tracking-development-with-git.md

 ## Retrieving and testing other pull requests

 It is also helpful to be able to retrieve and test other peoples' pull requests.
-There is a neat trick to make retrieving PRs easier from github.
-First, from your dronin repository edit `.git/config`.
+There is a neat trick to make retrieving PRs easier from GitHub.
+First, from your dRonin repository edit `.git/config`.
 In the `[remote "upstream"]` section, add a new line that says:

 ```
         fetch = +refs/pull/*/head:refs/remotes/pr/*